okaidigital/Okai.Ofx/README.md

 ### Conclusion

-The Okai.OFX library offers an efficient solution for integrating financial data into larger systems.
+Okai.OFX library offers an efficient solution for integrating financial data into larger systems.
 By extracting and processing financial transactions from OFX files, this library simplifies the import process and allows manipulation of each extracted transaction.
 With the flexibility to add custom logic, such as creating financial transactions or recording them in a database, Okai.OFX makes financial data integration more accessible and effective.